What to do if you are at risk of redundancy?

 You’ve been told your job is at risk and could be under threat of redundancy so what should you do?
 As a starting point, you should know that you must be consulted, you are entitled to a notice period and under certain conditions a redundancy payment should be made.
 You may potentially have a claim for unfair dismissal if it is not a genuine redundancy or if a fair procedure has not been followed:

 - You should be consulted, even (especially!) if you are on maternity leave.
-Your employer should consult you individually in every case and collectively (with a recognised trade union or elected staff representatives) if 20 or more posts are going to be made redundant.
-The reasons for the redundancy should be set out in writing, and you should be invited to at least one meeting to explore ways to avoid the redundancy, comment on the basis for selection of your role for redundancy, and consider any alternative position that may exist and to discuss ways redundancy can be avoided.
-Your notice period can only begin once this consultation is finished, which must last at least 30 days when 20 or more posts are made redundant (45 days if 100 employees or more).
+Your employer should consult you individually in every case and collectively (with a recognised trade union or elected staff representatives) if 20 or more redundancies are proposed within a period of 90 days or less.
+The reasons for the redundancy should be set out in writing, and you should be invited to at least one meeting to explore ways to avoid the redundancy, comment on the basis for selection of your role for redundancy, consider any alternative position that may exist, discuss ways redundancy can be avoided and raise any other concerns you may have.
+Your notice period can only begin once this consultation is finished.
+Where collective consultation obligations apply, the consultation process must have started at least 30 days before the first redundancy dismissal takes effect when 20 to 99 redundancies are proposed, or 45 days before where 100 or more redundancies are proposed, in each case within a period of 90 days or less.

 - The length of your notice period is usually set out in your employment contract.
-The statutory minimum notice pay is 1 week’s salary if you have more than 1 month but less than 2 years of service, and 1 week per complete year of service afterwards (up to 12 weeks).
+The statutory minimum notice period is 1 week if you have more than 1 month but less than 2 years of service, and 1 week per complete year of service afterwards (up to a maximum of 12 weeks).
+Your employment contract might include a notice period which is longer than the statutory minimum, in which case you will be entitled to the longer period.

 Contesting redundancy